MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3dhlsl/dx-graphics-hlsl-atan.md

 ## <a name="return-value"></a>Valor Retornado

-O arco tangente do parâmetro *x* .
-Esse valor está dentro do intervalo de-π/2 a π/2.
+O tangente do parâmetro *x.* Esse valor está dentro do intervalo de -π/2 a π/2.

 ## <a name="type-description"></a>Descrição do tipo